 Evernote is like a virtual junk drawer -- you can save images, links, text, voice memos, etc. -- and then access them all from multiple devices or share them with other users.
 Power users say they can't live without it!

 Linear slide presentations are so last decade!
 Check out Prezi, a non-linear storytelling tool that lets you share your ideas from a virtual canvas.
 This tutorial is aimed towards students, but has all the basics.

 Edmodo is a popular social network application designed for educators and students to connect and share information -- like a safe and secure Facebook for schools.
-One of many excellent tutorials by Learn It In 5.

 Use images, audio, and video to create a fantastic interactive poster with your students using Glogster -- an online tool to create "graphic blogs."